 Retaking the assessment:

-You may take our math placement test ALEKS PPL online or at one of our campus computer labs on our main campus in Radford or at Radford University Carilion in Roanoke.
+You may take our math placement test ALEKS PPL online or at our testing centers on our Radford or Roanoke campuses.

 Note for students retaking the assessment: You must wait 48 hours AND work 3 hours in your study plan between assessments.
 Please keep this in mind if you are scheduling to retake the assessment.
 You do not need to come to campus to work in your study plan; any computer with an internet connection will work for this.